 Students' disciplinary records are confidential.
 The records can be released only under certain conditions.
 The Family Education Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records, including:

-The right to inspect and review the student's education records within 45 days of the day the University receives a request for access.
+- The right to inspect and review the student's education records within 45 days of the day the University receives a request for access.

-The right to request the amendment of the student's education records that the student believes is inaccurate or misleading.
+- The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.

-The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+- The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.